Nodeclipse/www.nodeclipse.org/_posts/2014-04-25-How-to-build-Eclipse-Enide-Studio-2014-or-your-own-Eclipse-IDE.md

 But with maven build you can get more configuration option, e.g. what plugins to be bundled.
 Do your own, or make one more distribution for Nodeclipse/Enide.

+Note: it is not allowed to distribute Eclipse packages using Eclipse name and/or logo,
+that's why all companies do not inlcude Eclipse in product names event though, they are based on Eclipse.